Last Updated on 01/09/2020 by Adina

 - ¼ teaspoon dried rosemary, optional

 - ½ teaspoon black pepper

-Give the bread cubes to the food processor.
+- Place the bread cubes into the food processor.
 If you have a larger quantity of bread, process the bread cubes in several batches.
 Pulse until you achieve the desired degree of coarseness.

-If making dried breadcrumbs without a food processor, give the bread cubes (in batches) into good quality freezer bags.
+- If making dried breadcrumbs without a food processor, place the bread cubes (in batches) into good quality freezer bags.
 Seal the bag and crush the bread with the bottom of a frying pan or a sturdy rolling pin.

-If making fresh breadcrumbs without the food processor, give the bread slices to a freezer bag and freeze for about 2-3 hours or until ready to use.
+- If making fresh breadcrumbs without the food processor, place the bread pieces into a freezer bag and freeze for about 2-3 hours or until ready to use.
 Grate the frozen bread slices on a grater.

-Mix one cup dried breadcrumbs or 1 ½ to 2 cups fresh breadcrumbs with the rest of the listed ingredients.
-Store as mentioned above.
+- Mix one cup dried breadcrumbs or 1 ½ to 2 cups fresh breadcrumbs with the rest of the listed spices and herbs.

 The nutrition is calculated for 100 g portions.

 Nutrition Information:Yield: 5 Serving Size: 100 g